PreziosiRaffaele/sf-debug-log/README.md

 # sf-debug-log

-Commands to manage Salesforce debug logs.
+A Salesforce CLI plugin to make managing debug logs easier.

+I built this because I found the official `sf` CLI was missing some commands I regularly need.
+For example, I wanted to put a specific user under debug and retrieve only their logs, delete logs more easily, or set a new debug level from the command line.
+This plugin adds those missing pieces and more to make debugging faster.

+## Features

-Create trace flags for any user in the org selecting the debug level and time.
+*   Create trace flags for any user in the org, selecting the debug level and time.
+*   List all debug levels in the org.
+*   Retrieve Apex logs for a specific user or all users in the org.
-Retrive Apex logs related to a specific user to analyze them locally.
+*   Delete Apex logs for a specific user or all users in the org.

 ## Install